Jaretbinford/Jaretbinford.github.io/_posts/2017-4-11-getting-started.md

 ![_config.yml]({{ site.baseurl }}/images/getting-started.png)

-Test.
-In this section I am going to look at the following tutorials and cover a basic introduction of the topic.
+In this post or series of posts, I am going to look at the following tutorials for Datomic and outline resources that provide the "getting started" experience for users new to Datomic.

+- Day of Datomic training videos
+- ftraver's Datomic Tutorial
+- Learn Datalog Today